FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Methodology

-where \(Branch_i[\cdot]\) denotes the two feature branches with \(1\times 3\) and \(1\times 5\) convolutional operations, which are sensitive to local fault features.
-Further, a softmax function is applied to scale multiscale features in the range of \([0, 1]\), and another \(1\times 1\) convolution kernel is utilized to fuse the multiscale information.
-The Hadamard product is performed between fusion features and feature map \(y_1\), and the residual connection is linked between \(y_1\) and the output features, given as follows:
+Further, a softmax function is applied to map multiscale features to the value of \([0, 1]\), and another \(1\times 1\) convolution kernel is utilized to fuse the multiscale information.
+The Hadamard product is performed between fusion features and feature map \(X_k\), and a residual connection is added between \(X_k\) and the output features, given as follows:

 where \(\otimes\) denotes the Hadamard product, and \(softmax(\cdot)\) stands for the softmax function.
-Finally, a Gaussian error linear unit (GELU) function is employed as the activation layer, and a \(1\times 1\) convolution kernel is introduced as another channel communication kernel.
+Finally, the GELU function is employed to enhance nonlinear representation capability, and a \(1\times 1\) convolution kernel is introduced as another channel-mixing kernel.
 Ultimately, the residual structure is employed to prevent gradient vanishing or explosion, given by: